doodler420/Online-Book-Library/README.md

 - Write the C# code for the schema logic here
 - Now add a Controller with Razor views , refer to the base class Book.cs and name it BooksController.cs
 - Now go to the views added in Views/Books after scaffolding is done
-- Edit all views for the BOoksController with bootstrap CSS tags , for example changing the color and layout of buttons and the page with accent colors
+- Edit all views for the BooksController with bootstrap CSS tags , for example changing the color and layout of buttons and the page with accent colors
 - Save the files
 - Now add a Data folder and add ApplicationDbContext.cs file to the app
 - Open NuGet Package Manager -> Package Manager Console